-An eating disorder is considered to be abnormal eating habits associated with a psychological disorder.
+An eating disorder is a mental illness considered to be abnormal eating habits associated with a psychological disorder.
 There are several different types of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
-Any one of these can seriously impact a person’s physical, emotional, mental and spiritual health.
+Any one of these can seriously impact our physical, emotional, mental and spiritual health.

 It’s not always easy to tell if someone you love is battling an eating disorder.
-Most people try to hide these symptoms and behaviors from others because they feel ashamed.
-But if you are able to recognize signs of an eating disorder in someone you care about, you may be able to help them address the issue and overcome it.
-Here are the top ways to recognize signs of eating disorders in friends and family members.
+Most people try to hide these symptoms and behaviors from their friends and family because they feel ashamed, but if you are able to recognize signs of an eating disorder in someone you care about, you may be able to help them address the issue and overcome it.

 An eating disorder typically leads to changes in appearance over time.
 Some of the most common physical changes include:

 - Calluses or cuts across the joints at the tops of the fingers due to inducing vomiting;

 - Brittle, dry nails;